-I welcome you to The Family Place Public Charter School (TFPPCS) and the services that we offer in 2023-2024.
+Welcome to The Family Place Public Charter School (TFPPCS) and the services that we offer in 2024-2025.

-The mission of The Family Place

-Public Charter School is to improve

-the literacy and workplace skills of

-adults who want to learn English

-and improve their income and

-careers so that they and their

-families can have a better life, get

-a good job and become more

-active in their community.
+The mission of The Family Place Public Charter School is to improve the literacy and workplace skills of adults who want to learn English and improve their income and careers so that they and their families can have a better life, get a good job and become more active in their community.